aldertzomer/genomics-workshop/index.md

 | [Genomics in the cloud (AWS)](https://datacarpentry.org/cloud-genomics/) | Learn how to work with Amazon AWS cloud computing and how to transfer data between your local computer and cloud resources ([setting-up own cloud instance instructions](https://datacarpentry.org/genomics-workshop/AMI-setup)). *Only necessary when you want to run your own instance of this course on an AWS instance!*

 # Teaching Platform
-This workshop is as original as possible from the [Data Carpentries workshop series](http://datacarpentry.org/) however it was partly redesigned to initially be run at the CoCalc platform hosted at Utrecht University, but from edition 2024 onwards we moved back to a classical (full) command line interface at gemini.science.uu.nl!<br>
+This workshop is as original as possible from the [Data Carpentries workshop series](http://datacarpentry.org/) however it was partly redesigned to initially be run at the CoCalc platform hosted at Utrecht University, but **from edition 2024** onwards we moved back to a classical (full) command line interface at **gemini.science.uu.nl**!<br>
-If you want to run your own instance of a similar server used for this workshop, follow the directions to generate an Amazon version as described on [DataCarpentry genomics](https://datacarpentry.org/genomics-workshop/) or alternatively try the Windows Subsystem for Linux (WSL Ubuntu) on MS windows.
+If you want to run your own instance of a similar server used for this workshop, follow the directions to generate an Amazon version as described on [DataCarpentry genomics](https://datacarpentry.org/genomics-workshop/AMI-setup) or alternatively try the *Windows Subsystem for Linux* (WSL Ubuntu) on MS windows.